jimhigson/oboe.js-website/content/why.md

 the partially transferred data, even if 90% was received correctly.

 We can handle this situation better by using the partially transferred data instead of throwing it away.
-Given a incremental approach to parsing, using partial data follows naturally without requiring any extra programming.
+Given an incremental approach to parsing, using partial data follows naturally without requiring any extra programming.

 In the next visualisation we have a mobile connection which fails when the